FZambia/centrifuge/docs/content/install.rst

     easy_install pip

-From version ``0.2.8`` there is experimental Redis PUB/SUB support in Centrifuge.
+From version ``0.2.8`` there is Redis PUB/SUB support in Centrifuge.
 This means that you can run Centrifuge using Redis instead of ZeroMQ.
 In this case you can even build Centrifuge without extra dependency on ZeroMQ libraries.